enzymefinance/protocol/CONTRIBUTING.md

 ## Git Branching Model

-We essentially follow the principles of this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/), where `master` is replaced by `current` and `develop` is replaced by `next`.
+We essentially follow the principles of this [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/), but with no `develop` branch and every release having its own `v~` (e.g., `v1`, `v2`) branch instead of a `master` branch.

-`current` is the branch with the smart contracts that represent the full current release active on Ethereum mainnet.

-`next` is the branch under active development, which will become the next release on Ethereum mainnet.

-Because releases are dependent on deployed smart contracts, the only kinds of code that can be merged directly into `current` are new contracts that do not depend on changes to already-deployed production code (e.g., a new DeFi adapter or a new derivative price feed), or changes to non-production code (e.g., docs or additional test coverage necessary to accompany new contracts).
+Because releases are dependent on deployed smart contracts, the only kinds of code that can be merged directly into branches of already-deployed releases are contracts that do not depend on changes to already-deployed production code (e.g., a new DeFi adapter or a new derivative price feed), or changes to non-production code (e.g., docs or additional test coverage necessary to accompany new contracts).

-Any breaking changes to production contracts should be introduced by branching off of `next`.

 Each branch name should be prefixed with either `feat/`, `fix/`, `refactor/`, `chore/`, `test/`, or `docs/` depending on the type of work that is being done: